• Skip to primary navigation

 Procrastination + Family Life = Tasks Piling Up

-Tasks Piling Up = Overwhelming
+Tasks Piling Up = Feeling Overwhelmed

-Overwhelming = Stress
+Feeling Overwhelmed = Stress

 Every day we put things off, we are just piling up and making tomorrow harder.
 When really, we just need to tell ourselves the truth today: “I will not feel like doing this tomorrow anymore than I feel like doing it today.”
-Procrastination robs tomorrow!
+Procrastination robs from tomorrow!

 There is no such thing as the perfect time to get organized or the perfect time to get healthy or the perfect time to start living the life you want.
 If we wait around for the perfect time, we will wait forever.
 We have to start designing the lives we want in the middle of the chaos, or we will never get out of the chaos!
 We have to stop procrastinating making the changes we need to make.
 Now is the time!